LearnWeb3DAO/ICO/README.md

 - There should be a max of `10,000 CD` tokens.
 - Every `Crypto Dev` NFT holder should get 10 tokens for free but they would have to pay the gas fees.
-- The price of one CD at the time of ICO shoyld be `0.001 ether`
+- The price of one CD at the time of ICO should be `0.001 ether`
 - There should be a website which users can visit for the ICO.

-Lets start building 🚀
+Let's start building 🚀

 ## Prerequisites